cpoussot/mLF/README.md

 # The "mLF" MATLAB package

 The code (`+mlf` folder)  provided in this GitHub page is given for open science purpose.
-Its principal objective is to accompany the [paper](https://arxiv.org/abs/2405.00495) by the authors, thus aims at being educative rather than industry-oriented.
+Its principal objective is to accompany the [SIAM Review paper](https://doi.org/10.1137/24M1656657) / [arXiv paper](https://arxiv.org/abs/2405.00495) by the authors, thus aims at being educative rather than industry-oriented.
 Evolutions (numerical improvements) may come with time.
 Please, cite the reference above if used in your work and do not hesitate to contact us in case of bug of problem when using it.
 Below we present an example of use, then functions list are given.

 Moreover, for more numerically robust and involved implementation and features, we invite reader and users to refer to the [MDSPACK](https://mordigitalsystems.fr/static/mdspack_html/MDSpack-guide.html) library by [MOR Digital Systems](https://mordigitalsystems.fr).